tortoise/tortoise-orm/README.rst

 Tortoise ORM is an easy-to-use ``asyncio`` ORM *(Object Relational Mapper)* inspired by Django.

-Tortoise ORM was built with relations in mind and admiration for the excellent and popular Django ORM.
-It's engraved in its design that you are working not with just tables, you work with relational data.

 You can find the docs at `Documentation <https://tortoise.github.io>`_

 .. note::